eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Sudoku.rst

         {int : list[int]}

-        Where each key/value pair corresponds to
+        Each key/value pair corresponds to
         one batched quantum-classical comparison.
-        The keys represent the the quantum values as indices of q_assigments and the values are the list of classical valuesthat
-        the quantum value should be compared with. q_assigments and height are the quantum values that specify the state of the tree.
+        The keys represent the the quantum values as indices of q_assigments and the values are the list of classical values that the quantum value should be compared with. q_assigments and height are the quantum values that specify the state of the tree.